elixir-europe/infectious-diseases-toolkit/national-resources/netherlands.md

 ## Dashboards and visualisation platforms

-- The current status of COVID-19 within the Netherlands can be found on https://coronadashboard.government.nl/.
+- The current status of COVID-19 within the Netherlands can be found [here](https://coronadashboard.government.nl/).
-- The current COVID-19 vaccination status within the Netherlands can be found on https://coronadashboard.government.nl/landelijk/vaccinaties
+- The current COVID-19 vaccination status within the Netherlands can be found [here](https://coronadashboard.government.nl/landelijk/vaccinaties).

 ## National data sources